Global Health Research Speaker Series

 Cecilia Sem Obeng, PhD (IU School of Public Health-Bloomington)

-Dr. Cecilia Sem Obeng is professor in the Department of Applied Health Science and the founding director of the Maternal and Child Health (MCH) program at the Indiana University School of Public Health-Bloomington.
+Dr. Obeng is professor in the Department of Applied Health Science and the founding director of the Maternal and Child Health (MCH) program at the Indiana University School of Public Health-Bloomington.
 She is also the initiator, designer, and sponsor of the first human milk bank in Ghana, which was inaugurated on June 12, 2025.
 Dr. Obeng's work primarily focuses on maternal and child health, particularly infant feeding (breastfeeding), and the health of immigrant families.
 She has published several peer-reviewed articles and books on MCH and has given over 100 academic, professional, and scientific presentations on the topic.
 She has been an invited speaker to talk about breastfeeding at conferences.
 Dr. Obeng spearheaded the Breastfeeding Scaling Up Project (BSP), which focuses on training the next generation of breastfeeding educators in a public health school.
 She has several years of research experience conducting community-based breastfeeding research in African-American communities and has facilitated breastfeeding workshops for parents in Indiana.
 Dr. Obeng has received numerous grants and awards for her work in maternal and child health and qualitative research.
 Specifically, she has secured ten teaching grants and awards, three awards for mentoring students, one award for her contributions to women's issues, and another for her qualitative research work.
 Dr. Obeng is the 2025 recipient of the John W. Ryan Award for Distinguished Contributions to International Programs and Studies.
 She has trained over 150 students in qualitative research methodologies.

 Register